 - A “Transformational” Pastor – where there has been a forced pastoral exit, conflict, dysfunction, or other congregational wounds, we recommend an extended season of specialized ministry with an Intentional Interim Pastor.
 This pastor is trained to lead the congregation to address problems so that the church is regains health before calling their next permanent pastor.

 The CCCC can provide important guidance for interim ministry.

 Pastor Information-Form – Pastors seeking a CCCC-member church are requested to submit a Pastor Information Form.
 This form will allow us to more accurately match the candidate with potential congregations with respect to doctrine, ministry practice, and geographic location.

 Pastoral Standing (Membership) – The CCCC does not recommend any pastor to our churches who does not have credentialed standing with us.
 Any pastor seeking placement within the CCCC must first contact the placement office for instructions for obtaining CCCC membership.
 The CCCC accepts dual standing in many cases, meaning that a pastor may not need to give up current standing with another denomination or ordaining body.

 Pastoral Ministry Assessment Profile – The CCCC highly recommends all pastors in transition request a Pastoral Ministry Assessment Profile.
 This profile looks at critical areas in personality, spiritual-giftedness, calling, and leadership style to help the candidate identify a ministry where his or her ministry will flourish.
-This Assessment Profile is required for consideration in Church Planting and/or Church Redevelopment ministry within the Conference.
+This Assessment Profile is required for consideration in Church Multiplication and/or Church Development ministry within the Conference.
 Please contact the Home Office for more information.